shares the 'practice of medicine is the practice of compassion' during campus visit

 Adams is the founder and director of the Virginia-based Gesundheit Institute, a holistic medical community that has provided free medical care to its patients since 1971, and he is widely known for a movie made about his life that was titled “Patch Adams” starring Robin Williams.
-Adams’s recent visit to campus was arranged by Alan Pasternak, psychologist and coordinator for personal counseling services at CSUCI.
+Adams’s recent visit to campus was arranged by Alan Pasternak, psychologist and coordinator for Counseling & Psychological Services at CSUCI.

 “I was trying to take an opportunity to bring someone to campus who could interact with as many students as possible, and to invite members of the community to share this experience,” Pasternak said.
 Adams’s visit coincided with a kick-off event for CSUCI’s Nursing Program, and he also spoke briefly at that event.